MoritzLost/ProcessWireDev/site/04-performance-accessibility-security/02-performance-optimizations-for-processwire.md

 ## Conclusion

-Website optimization has many different facets, most of which are more or less important depending on what type of project you're working on.
+Website optimization has many facets, most of which are more or less important depending on what type of project you're working on.
 Those techniques are merely a baseline that will provide a solid performance boost to most ProcessWire sites.

 With all those layers of caching, it can become cumbersome to roll out updates to your site's CSS or JavaScript.
 If you forget to clear even one of the caching layers, visitors might not see the updates for some time, or even see broken pages if, for example, their browser loads new HTML content but still uses an older stylesheet from the cache.
 To solve this problem I created the free [ProcessWire module *Cache Control*](https://modules.processwire.com/modules/process-cache-control/), which allows you to clear *all* caches with one click.
 This includes the template cache, the ProCache module, the `$cache` API and custom locations like the Twig template cache if you're using Twig.
 You can even use it to add version parameters to your assets and update the current version when you clear the cache, thereby forcing browsers to download updated assets.